ethereum/devp2p/discv5/discv5-theory.md

 The corresponding wire-format request is specified in [REGTOPIC].

 The first registration request for an advertisement is sent without a ticket.
-The registrar either admits the advertisement immediately or returns a ticket and a waiting time.
-Ticket and confirmation responses are specified in [TICKET] and [REGCONFIRMATION].
+The registrar either admits the advertisement immediately or returns a ticket and a waiting time in a [REGCONFIRMATION] response.

 If the registrar returns a ticket, the advertiser waits before retrying with the latest ticket.
 A single waiting interval SHOULD NOT exceed `E`, the advertisement expiry duration.
 If the registrar